-By virtue of being here, however, you’ve taken more action than a lot of men have regarding hair loss — you’ve started researching ways to prevent, stop, or reverse male pattern baldness.
+By virtue of being here, however, you’ve taken more action than a lot of men have regarding hair loss — you’ve started researching ways to prevent, stop or reverse male pattern baldness.

 You might be wondering why there are so many men walking around with significant hair loss, especially considering there are a number of remedies out there that can slow down or stop male pattern baldness completely.
-The biggest reason is a lack of education about which hair loss treatments actually work.
+We think it’s because of a lack of education about which hair loss treatments actually work.

 However, finasteride can be an effective way to prevent your hair from thinning because it prohibits the conversion of testosterone into DHT (dihydrotestosterone).
-DHT is a powerful hormone that causes hair follicles to miniaturize and eventually stop growing hair.
-You get this benefit as long as you take it properly and consistently as prescribed by your doctor.
+DHT is a powerful hormone that is thought to cause hair follicles to miniaturize and eventually stop growing hair.
+To get this benefit of finasteride, you need to take it properly and consistently as prescribed by your healthcare provider.

 While there is no catch, finasteride doesn’t completely cure male pattern baldness.
-Instead, it blocks the hormone linked to hair loss in men (DHT) and is only effective for as long as you take the medication.
+Instead, it prevents testosterone from breaking down into the hormone linked to hair loss in men (DHT) and is only effective for as long as you take the medication.

 Think of finasteride as a way to put male pattern baldness on pause.
 Still, it’s an incredibly effective tool in the fight against hair loss and the only prescription treatment approved by the FDA for male pattern baldness.

 There’s no such thing as a drug that’s without side effects completely.
 If you plan to take finasteride, it’s important to understand what side effects you could expect.
 While only a small percentage of men taking finasteride report experiencing side effects, there’s still the possibility that side effects can occur.
 Here are a few things that you should know about the drug before you start taking it.